Listen to this article

-Many people are filing either Australia or Canada PR to create a back up in case the US green card country based limits are not removed.
+Many people are filing either Australia or Canada PR to create a backup in case the US green card country-based limits are not removed.
 Most of these applicants are born in India and China.

-H1B visa requires your physical presence on US soil to get into H1B status.
+H1B visa requires your physical presence on US soil to get into H-1B status.

-You can work remotely from Canada or Australia for some amount of time but if you cross 180 days, the tax residency laws will come into play.
+- You can work remotely from Canada or Australia for some amount of time but if you cross 180 days, the tax residency laws will come into play.

-- USCIS conducts site visits routinely and you may be in trouble if they do not find your working in US on the location specified in your H1B petition.
+- USCIS conducts site visits routinely and you may be in trouble if they do not find you working in the US at the location specified in your H1B petition.

 i140 Approved, Migrate, Return in Future